Phylodynamics-and-AI-for-Public-health/TreponemaPangenomics/README.md

 To get this point, you'll need to use the scripts found in [LongBioinformatics](https://github.com/longg2/LongBioinformatics).
 Specifically, you'll need to use:
  * CoreSNPPhylogenetics.sh to create the phylogeny
+   * The number of constant sites prior to recombination masking was added as a parameter to IQTREE2.
+To achieve this, IQTREE2 was rerun with the additional parameter.
  * PoppunkAssigning.sh to update the PopPUNK database
  * ShovillWrapper.sh to create the genome assemblies, and
  * PanGenomeCreation.sh to create the pan-genome

-NOTE: The phylogenies used in this paper were created differently from that of the CoreSNPPhylogenetics.sh.
-We used the core SNP alignment, however, the number of constant sites prior to recombination masking was added as a parameter to IQTREE2.

 The PopPUNK database created for this paper can be found at [TpallidumLineages](https://github.com/Phylodynamics-and-AI-for-Public-health/TpallidumLineages).